bluehost/endurance-wp-module-loader/readme.md

 0. During plugin release, a `composer install` is run, creating autoloader files and pulling in composer dependencies -- which include EIG modules.
 1. A request is made to WordPress, firing Core hooks.
 2. The plugin containing modules is loaded during `do_action('plugins_loaded')`.
-WordPress loads plugins alphabetically, so the plugin loads somewhere early in the sequence.
+WordPress loads plugins alphabetically.
 3. In the plugin, the composer autoloader is required and executes.
 This isn't attached to an action hook, but is effectively running during `plugins_loaded`.
 4. Each EIG module defines a bootstrap.php that is explicitly set to autoload, so when the main plugin's autoloader fires, each module's bootstrap.php is loaded -- again outside the hook cascade, but these files are effectively run during `plugins_loaded`.
 5. In the boostrap.php for each module, the module is registered with the module loader module using `eig_register_module()`.
 Most modules should be registered in `do_action('after_theme_setup')` and before the `do_action('init')` hook.